ippontech/blog-usa/posts/creating-your-first-truffle-project.md

 The best part of the whole article, we finally get to write some tests.

-Truffle comes with the command `truffle test` which will run all the unit tests, or specific ones if you specify them, [see docs](https://truffleframework.com/docs/truffle/testing/testing-your-contracts#command).
+Truffle comes with the command `truffle test` which will run all the unit tests, or specific ones if you specify them, [see the Truffle docs](https://truffleframework.com/docs/truffle/testing/testing-your-contracts#command).
 First, we will add some scripts to abstract away the running of our local blockchain in conjunction with running the tests.

 1. Install two cool modules to help us run the unit and acceptance tests: